pfista/Trust/README.md

 ###### Some terms: (* = yet to be finalized)

-  * Wufi Power*: the net sum of all ratings you have received (amount of boosted Wufi minus amount of nixed Wufi)
-  * Wufi Score*: the net proportional sum of ratings of you from the perspective of any user
+  *
-  * boosting* : the action of raising a user's Wufi Power
+  * boosting* : the action of raising a user's Wufi Power (increasing their "wallet" and your "pocket"
-  * nixing*: the action of lowering a user's Wufi Power
+  * nixing*: the action of lowering a user's Wufi Power (decreasing their "wallet" and your "pocket"
+  * wallet*: the amount of Wufi a user can spend (without drawing on their pocket balance)
+  * pocket*: the amount of Wufi a user has boosted